 Choosing the right moisture meter for your operations

-In Africa where grains are usually packed and stored in 50kg to 130kg sacks, a probe-type grain moisture meter like the GrainMate GM-102 is a very suitable choice for African farmers and aggregators as it can be used to easily probe bags and take moisture readings within a short time both during and after harvest.
+In Africa where grains are usually packed and stored in 50kg to 130kg sacks, a probe-type grain moisture meter like the GrainMate GM-102 is a very suitable choice for African farmers and aggregators.
+This is because it can be used to easily probe bags and take moisture readings within a short time both during and after harvest.

-It’s a proven fact that poor moisture content in grains can have adverse effects on the quality of grains and could result in big losses for both farmers and traders which is why you need to have a good quality moisture meter to measure the moisture content in your grains before, during and after harvest.
+It’s a proven fact that poor moisture content in grains can have adverse effects on the quality of grains.
+This could result in big losses for both farmers and traders.
+Which is why you need to have a good quality moisture meter to measure the moisture content in your grains before, during and after harvest.